-The Board consists of the President and the Treasurer ex-officiis and 30 persons elected by the alumni of the University for six-year staggered terms.
-A member of the Board may serve more than one term.
-The consent of the Board is required for certain acts of the Corporation, including the election of successors to Fellows, certain academic and administrative appointments (including the President and the Treasurer) and the awarding of degrees.
-The Board also reviews the academic performance of the University through more than 50 visiting committees composed of both Board members and others.
+The Board of Overseers consists of the President and the Treasurer ex-officiis and 30 persons elected by the alumni of the University for six-year staggered terms.
+A member of the Board of Overseers may serve more than one term.
+The consent of the Board of Overseers is required for certain acts of the Corporation, including the election of successors to Fellows, certain academic and administrative appointments (including the President and the Treasurer) and the awarding of degrees.
+The Board of Overseers also reviews the academic performance of the University through more than 50 visiting committees composed of both members of the Board of Overseers and others.